texadactyl/grape/README.md

 # grape
-Abbreviated Gnu grep for Windows
+Abbreviated Gnu grep, primarily for Windows.

+I created this repository to assist Windows developers who do not wish to install the Gnu toolset on Windows.

 ## Installation